 A significant outbreak of contagious diseases in the human population, such as the COVID-19 global pandemic, could result in a widespread health crisis that could adversely affect the economies and financial markets of many countries, resulting in an economic downturn that could have an adverse effect on demand for our solutions and access to our data sources.
 Disruptions in the financial markets could limit the ability or willingness of our clients to extend credit to their customers or cause our clients to constrain budgets, which could adversely impact demand for our data and analytics solutions.
 Since the start of the COVID-19 global pandemic, the U.S. and other governments abroad have taken various protective measures, including enhanced screening, broad shelter-in-place orders and social distancing requirements, business closures, quarantine requirements and travel restrictions in connection with the COVID-19 global pandemic.
 In addition to governmental measures, companies, including Dun & Bradstreet, have imposed and may in the future impose, temporary precautionary measures intended to help minimize the risk of the virus to employees, customers and communities, including requiring that employees work remotely and restricting non-essential travel.
 Additionally, many businesses permanently reduced employee headcount and many others have permanently ceased operations as a result of the pandemic.
-Given the breadth of our data, the large number of countries the data is sourced from and system requirements necessary to process and analyze such data, many of our employees and employees of our partners have been and may continue to be limited or unable to effectively work remotely.
-Further, our employees travel frequently to maintain relationships with and sell our solutions to our clients.
-Mandates that employees work remotely, prolonged travel restrictions or general economic uncertainty could negatively impact our suppliers' ability to provide us with data and services, our ability to acquire new customers and expand our offerings within existing customers, our ability to deliver or market our solutions and client demand for our solutions.
-The extent of the impact of the COVID-19 global pandemic on our operational and financial performance will depend on future developments, including the duration and spread of COVID-19 variants, related travel advisories, business closures and quarantine or social distancing restrictions, the speed of recovery, the impact of any resurgence of the pandemic due to new variants and impacts to the global markets, all of which are highly uncertain and cannot be predicted.
-Preventing the effects from and responding to this market disruption or any other public health threat, related or otherwise, could further impact demand for our solutions and could have a material adverse effect on our business, financial condition and results of operations.
+Given the breadth of our data, the large number of countries the data is source from and system requirements necessary to process and analyze such data, many of our employees and employees of our clients.
+Mandates that employees work remotely, prolonged travel restrictions or general economic uncertainty could negatively impact our suppliers' ability to provide us with data and services, our ability to acquire new customers and event expand our offerings within existing customers, unaltive developments, including the duration and spread of COVID-19 variants, related travel advisories, business closures and quaranti